Back to blog

 Head-to-Head: Key Decision Factors for Tech Founders

-A bootstrapped SaaS founder earning $200,000/year from international clients pays: 0% corporate tax (QFZP), 0% personal income tax, 0% capital gains.
-That's hard to argue with.
-Yes, the setup cost is higher and you'll need to spend time in the UAE for the TRC, but the tax savings on $200K of income are $30,000–80,000/year compared to Singapore or Hong Kong.
+A bootstrapped SaaS founder earning $200,000/year from international clients can structure to 0% corporate tax (QFZP), 0% personal income tax, and 0% capital gains.
+Setup costs are higher and time in the UAE is required for the TRC, but tax savings on $200K of income are typically $30,000–80,000/year versus the Singapore or Hong Kong equivalents.

-Hong Kong is a viable second choice if you can claim the offshore profits exemption — but that's become harder to sustain since the 2023 rule changes.
+Hong Kong is a viable alternative where the offshore profits exemption applies — narrower since the 2023 substance rule changes.

-Singapore's employment framework is clear, workers' rights are well-balanced, and the talent pool is deep in tech.
-CPF (mandatory pension) contributions add about 17% to employer costs, but the ecosystem makes hiring straightforward.
-Hong Kong is also good for team building.
-UAE free zone labor laws are more complex and vary by zone.
+Singapore's employment framework is well-defined and the tech talent pool is deep.
+CPF (mandatory pension) contributions add approximately 17% to employer costs.
+Hong Kong is also commonly used for team building.
+UAE free-zone labor frameworks vary materially by zone.

-Winner: Singapore or Hong Kong (depends on buyer)
+Most commonly cited: Singapore or Hong Kong (buyer-dependent)

-All three jurisdictions have 0% capital gains tax, so the exit itself is tax-efficient everywhere.
-The difference is in buyer perception and M&A process familiarity.
-US and European acquirers are very comfortable with Singapore and Hong Kong entities.
-UAE entities may require additional due diligence and legal work during M&A.
+All three jurisdictions impose 0% capital gains tax.
+The differentiator is buyer familiarity and M&A process precedent — US and European acquirers are highly comfortable with Singapore and Hong Kong entities, while UAE entities may attract additional diligence steps in cross-border M&A.

 The Costs Nobody Talks About